Meat Pies

 In a small bowl, whisk the egg and cream to blend.
 Using a pastry brush, lightly brush the tops of the pies with the egg-cream mixture.

-for about 40 minutes, or until the crust is deep golden and the filling is bubbling.
+Place the pies on the preheated baking sheet in the oven and bake for about 40 minutes, or until the crust is deep golden and the filling is bubbling.
 If the crust begins to brown before the filling bubbles, tent the pies with foil.
 Let the pies cool on a wire rack until warm before serving.